ssunday/TicTacToeClojure/README.md

 To run the tests, you need to have Speclj and use the lein spec command.

-## Extension
+## Extending Tic Tac Toe

-There are a few ways the Tic Tac Toe app can be extended without.
+There are a few ways the Tic Tac Toe app can be extended without significantly modifying the source code.
 They are:

-* Adding another
+* Adding another data storage method.
+The instructions can be found in the 'Adding Another Storage Method' file.
+* Adding another menu option.
+This can be done through adding another option file with the defmulti described in the game_menu file being implemented.
+The keyword used must be added to the game_menu hash of menu options and then the translations for it in English and German added to the localization file.
+Then require the file in the game_runner.
+* Another language can be added by editing the localization file and adding translated phrases for every option present in the German and English maps.
+* Another board size could be added by adding another winning-combinations method to the game_functions thing and adding the specified number to the input_validation valid dimensions vectors.
+However, one would also have to edited the respective localization lines corresponding with input and output on querying for board-dimensions.
+This requires more modification.